 - For storage purposes, it will last in the refrigerator in a covered container for 3-4 days.

-- If you're looking for the best way to reheat the meat, use a cast iron skillet and bake in the oven at 300°F for about 20 minutes.
+- To reheat, use a cast iron skillet and bake in the oven at 300°F for about 20 minutes.

 Amanda Mason